fresn3l/intelligent_to-do_list/README.md

-# Intelligent To-Do List
+# ToDo

-A beautiful desktop application for managing your tasks, built with Python (Eel) and modern web technologies.
+A beautiful desktop application for managing your tasks and goals, built with Python (Eel) and modern web technologies.

 ## 📚 Learning Resources